lderic/orah-pass/README.md

-# orah-pass
+# Orah Pass

+---
-do orah pass automatically
+Do your orah pass simpler.